4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 the smoother applies a backward pass using the Rauch-Tung-Striebel (RTS) algorithm [1] to refine the state (and covariance) estimates.

-The following example demonstrates how to refine a VRU's roll and pitch estimates using :class:`~smsfusion.FixedIntervalSmoother` when a fixed interval of measurements is available:
+The following example demonstrates how to refine a :class:`~smsfusion.VRU`'s roll and pitch estimates using :class:`~smsfusion.FixedIntervalSmoother`.
+The same workflow applies if the underlying AINS instance is an :class:`~smsfusion.AidedINS` or an :class:`~smsfusion.AHRS` instead.
+Note that the ``update()`` method may take additional aiding parameters depending on the type of AINS instance used.

 .. code-block:: python